An Excerpt from active measures: part ii

 “You slaughter them,” Taghavi deadpanned.

-Taghavi brought their attention far to the south, landing his finger on Khanaqin, a village in Diyala straddling the line of control between the Badr Organization and the Patriotic Union of Kurdistan’s (PUK) peshmerga forces.
+Taghavi brought their attention far south, landing his finger on Khanaqin, a village in Diyala straddling the line of control between the Badr Organization and the Patriotic Union of Kurdistan’s (PUK) peshmerga forces.
 “There’s a Feyli militia here in Khanaqin, yes?”

 “Yes,” Hatem answered.
 “Brigade 110.”